mustah/mvp/README.md

 Navigate to <http://localhost:8080/h2-console> and use `Generic H2 (Server)` settings and the JDBC URL should be `jdbc:h2:mem:testdb;DB_CLOSE_DELAY=-1`.

-## Proxying non-existent REST API endpoints to json-server

-It is possible to have the backend proxy requests to non-existent endpoints to a `json-server` instance.
-This functionality is enabled by `@EnableZuulProxy` in `MvpApplication`.

-All the endpoints listed in `application.yml` are routing the requests to `json-server`.

-So when a developer has implemented an api endpoint in Java then the endpoint listed in  `application.yml` can be removed.
-Also the data from `json-server` should be removed too.

-> **IMPORTANT**: `json-server` must be started before java application in order for zuul to find these resources.

 ## Addendum

 ### Installing Docker